La Faloute, Southern Gascony

 |Outdoors||Balcony or terrace, Private garden, BBQ, Bicycles available|

 |Further details indoors|

 The comfortable kitchen / living room has a large open fire, satellite and French digital terrestrial TV, DVD, sofa, armchair and big dining table (seats 6).
 The kitchen area is small but well-equipped.
 It has a 4-burner hob, electric oven with grill and dishwasher.
 We try to keep a stock of teabags, coffee, sugar, herbs & spices.

 In the separate downstairs sitting-room there's a sofa bed.
 The bathroom is modern and has a bath, shower area, washbasin, loo, wall radiator and underfloor heating.
 It adjoins the utility room, where we keep the iron + board, wellingtons for guests' use and a stock of detergents and household cleaning products.

-The property is safe for small children provided they're supervised (e.g. on the polished wooden staircase leading to the first floor).
+The property is safe for small children provided they're supervised (e.g. outdoors and on the polished wooden staircase leading to the first floor).
 The stairs aren't gated.
 The garden is enclosed and there's no traffic risk as only the neighbour farmer shares use of the lane.
 (We're a few hundred metres from a working farm).
 The property isn't suitable for pets.

 Mobile phone reception is good.
 Local and incoming calls are free.

 Broadband WiFi Internet access by arrangement.
 Please enquire!

 The terrace on the west side is a suntrap from midday to sunset.
 It looks out over meadows and forests of oak and chestnut with panoramic south-west views of the Pyrenean peaks.
 If you prefer shade, have your apéritif on the wisteria-covered terrace in the main garden or in the cool of the latticed open barn.